NEMTY PROJECT ransomware removal instructions

 How to protect yourself from ransomware infections?

-Every user should know that the main reasons for computer infections are poor knowledge and reckless behavior.
-The key to its safety is caution.
-For this reason, paying attention when browsing the Internet, as well as downloading, installing, and updating software is paramount.
-It is very important to handle all email attachments with care.
+The main reasons for computer infections are poor knowledge of these threats and careless behavior.
+The key to safety is caution.
+Therefore, pay attention when browsing the Internet and downloading, installing, and updating software.
+Handle all email attachments with care.
 Files/links received from suspicious/unrecognizable email addresses should never be opened.
-Same goes for attachments that are irrelevant and do not concern you.
-Desired software should be downloaded only from official sources, preferably using direct download links.
-Keeping installed applications up-to-date is also a must.
-To achieve this, however, use only implemented functions or tools provided by the official developer.
-Be aware that third party downloaders, installers and updaters often include rogue application, which is why such tools should never be used.
-Cracking installed applications should also not be considered, because not only software piracy is a cyber crime, but also the risk of infections is extremely high, due to the fact that vast majority of cracks are fake.
-Ultimately, be sure to have a reputable anti-virus/anti-spyware suite installed and running at all times - it will help you to detect and eliminate malware before it does any harm.
+The same applies to attachments that are irrelevant or do not concern you.
+Your software should be downloaded from official sources only, preferably using direct download links.
+Keep installed applications up-to-date, however, use only implemented functions or tools provided by the official developer.
+Be aware that third party downloaders, installers and updaters often include rogue applications, and thus such tools should never be used.
+Cracking installed applications should also not be considered, since software piracy is a cyber crime and the risk of infections is extremely high (many cracks are fake).
+Have a reputable anti-virus/anti-spyware suite installed and running at all times - this will detect and eliminate malware before it does any harm.
 If your computer is already infected with NEMTY PROJECT, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in NEMTY PROJECT ransomware's text file ("NEMTY-DECRYPT.txt"):
+Text presented in NEMTY PROJECT ransomware text file ("NEMTY-DECRYPT.txt"):